TaslimOseni/P-integrate/README.md

 <hr />

 ## Usage
 Simply clone this repository and follow the code guides.
 Emphasis was put in making sure the code was well commented.
+Also, this app is simply a guide and wasn't built for direct installation; however, if you want to test run any of the activities, simply place an intent filter inside the activity tag in the manifest.

 <hr /><br />